Your BJJ Guide

 The issue isn’t your work ethic or attention to detail — it’s the learning model itself.

 Jiu-Jitsu isn’t about collecting techniques.
-It’s about building adaptable skill.
+It’s about building adaptable skills.
 And that requires much more than memorizing sequences from instructionals.
-It requires experiencing problems, making decisions, and learning in the same chaotic environment where you’ll actually use your skills: under pressure, with resistance, and in real time.
+It requires experiencing problems, making decisions, and learning in the same chaotic environment where you’ll use your skills: under pressure, with resistance, and in real time.

 Traditional learning in BJJ — and many online instructionals — teach jiu-jitsu like a catalog of “solutions”: